nhatminh/nhatminh.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am working as a lecturer at  Vietnam - Korea University of Information and Communication Technology - The University of Danang, Vietnam
+Currently, I am working as
+- A lecturer at  Vietnam - Korea University of Information and Communication Technology - The University of Danang, Vietnam
 - A collaborator (Former Postdoc) with the Networking Intelligence Laboratory, Kyung Hee University, Korea.

 Email: nhnminh@vku.udn.vn, nhatminhhcmut@gmail.com, minhnhn@khu.ac.kr